 Any individual materially involved in the administration of the resolution process, including the Title IX Coordinator, Investigator(s), and Hearing Panel member(s), may neither have nor demonstrate a conflict of interest or bias for a party generally, or for a specific Complainant or Respondent.

 The Title IX Coordinator will vet the assigned Investigator(s) to ensure impartiality by ensuring there are no actual or apparent conflicts of interest or disqualifying biases.
 The parties may, at any time during the resolution process, raise a concern regarding bias or conflict of interest, and the Title IX Coordinator will determine whether the concern is reasonable and supportable.
 If so, another Pool member will be assigned and the impact of the bias or conflict, if any, will be remedied.
-If the source of the conflict of interest or bias is the Title IX Coordinator, concerns should be raised with Bruce Smith, the Vice President and Dean of Students.
+If the source of the conflict of interest or bias is the Title IX Coordinator, concerns should be raised with Deanna Merino Contino, Associate Dean of Campus Life.

 The Formal Grievance Process involves an objective evaluation of all relevant evidence obtained, including evidence that supports that the Respondent engaged in a policy violation and evidence that supports that the Respondent did not engage in a policy violation.
 Credibility determinations may not be based solely on an individual’s status or participation as a Complainant, Respondent, or witness.